Pavel4e5/zapret2/docs/manual.en.md

 - `VERDICT_PASS`: Passes the packet as-is, ignoring any changes to the dissection.
 - `VERDICT_MODIFY`: Reconstructs and sends the current dissection.
 - `VERDICT_DROP`: Drops the current packet.
+- `VERDICT_PRESERVE_NEXT` - special bit to be added to the main verdict.
+During reconstruction of modified packet use next protocol fields in ipv6 header and ipv6 extension headers.
+If not set they are autogenerated by dissect content.

 The results of all lua-desync instances are aggregated: VERDICT_MODIFY overrides VERDICT_PASS, and VERDICT_DROP overrides them both.
+VERDICT_PRESERVE_NEXT is applied if any instance set it.

 ### Structure of the desync table